Tan-Pancho/7OOP-Lab--Porfolio-/README.md

 ## 👤 ABOUT ME
 Hello!
 I’m **Tan Pancho** 👋
 A Humble and friedly person and
-I’m a student currently learning **Object-Oriented Programming** in Python basic fundamentas.
+I’m a student currently learning **Object-Oriented Programming** in Python basic fundamentals.

 📸 Here’s a picture of me:
 ![My photo](photo.jpg)